wrld3d/wrld.js/README.md

 2. In the root of the repo, run `npm install` to install the development dependencies.
 3. Still in the root of the repo, run the command `npm run build`.

-This will create the file `dist/wrld.js` which is the minified API.
+This will create the file `cdn/wrld.js` which is the bundled UMD package, and various outputs in the `dist/` folder`.

 You can also use the command `npm run watch` to build continuously, watching files for changes.

+### Testing

+- `npm run test` will make a complete sanity check of the project, executing unit test, integration tests, linting and a full build.
+- `npm run test:unit` will only execute unit and integration tests.
+- `npm run test:watch` will execute watch the source files and execute affected tests.

 ## Contributing